|Nutrition Facts (per serving)|

 Once the zucchini is prepped, the patties come together quickly and easily.
 You can make the mixture in advance, up to 2 hours before you plan to cook them, and keep it, covered, in the fridge.

 Parmesan cheese adds flavor, while also acting as a binder, along with eggs, and and Panko breadcrumbs (you can use regular breadcrumbs, too).
 There’s some red pepper flakes for a subtle zing with each bite.
 It’s a lovely contrast when eaten with the creamy dill dipping sauce, but feel free to omit the spice for more sensitive palates, or to make them for younger taste buds.

-- 3 tablespoons olive oil (more as needed)
+3 tablespoons olive oil, or more as needed

 Gather the ingredients.

 To make the dipping sauce, combine sour cream, lemon juice, and dill in a small bowl.
 Whisk to blend.
 Season with salt, cover, and set aside in the fridge until ready to serve.